DJAS2002/dragdiffusion/drag_bench_evaluation/grid_evaluation/README.md

 ## Step 3: Compare Images

-1. Open the Jupyter Notebook `compare_images.ipynb`.
-2. Use this notebook to generate image grids comparing the original images with the dragged results and intended targets.
+1. Run the Gradio ui, to select images to compare:
+    ```bash
+    python selectImages_ui.py
+    ```
+2. Select the desired folders, categories and specific images or all of them within a certain category.

 ---